schwamster/docker-tutorial/Readme.md

 ## First Build

-Let's start easy and compile the app on our computer and then adding the output to the runtime image.
+Let's start easy and compile the app on our computer and then add the output to the runtime image.

 Run the following command in the root of your project: